 |The workmanship of true artists remains today with some restoration.|

-As for the ending of this exceptional journey, we’re able to depart the train in Delhi knowing full well we embraced every aspect of life on a luxury train and its many interesting tours and excursions.
+As for the ending of this exceptional journey, we’re able to depart the train in Delhi, knowing we fully embraced every aspect of life on a luxury train and its many exciting tours and excursions.

 |The peacock is the state bird of Rajasthan.|

-We’ve met wonderful travelers as well as the conscientious staff who never faltered for a moment in providing the utmost quality service with attention to every detail.
+We’ve met beautiful travelers as well as the conscientious staff who never faltered for a moment in providing the utmost quality service with attention to every detail.

 |The peacock is represented in many works of art.|

-Today, we embarked on a tiger safari to the Ranthambore National Park in search of the elusive Bengal Tiger.
-Unfortunately, we did not see a tiger, although we encountered a number of animals.
+Today, we embarked on a tiger safari to the Ranthambore National Park, searching for the elusive Bengal Tiger.
+Unfortunately, we did not see a tiger, although we encountered several animals.
 Here again, we’ll post these photos soon.

 |Jewels and precious stones line the walls in many areas.|